0treble/WebcamPulseDetector/README.md

 ## Overview
 This project is a real-time pulse detection system that uses a webcam to measure heart rate by detecting subtle color changes in facial skin caused by blood flow.
 The system processes video frames to extract pulse signals and calculates the heart rate in beats per minute (BPM).

-The project is inspired by [thearn/webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector/tree/no_openmdao), with enhancements in face tracking, signal processing, and visualization.
+The project is inspired by [thearn/webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector/tree/no_openmdao), with enhancements in face tracking (with rotation and scaling), signal processing, and visualization.

 ![app_preview](preview.png)